This topic provides answers to frequently asked questions about ApsaraDB PolarDB MySQL-compatible edition.

 It takes 40 minutes to restore or clone 1 TB of data in a database based on backup sets or snapshots.
 If you want to restore data to a specific time point, you must include the time required to replay the redo logs.
 It takes about 20 to 70 seconds to replay 1 GB of redo log data.
 The total restoration time is the sum of the time required to restore data based on backup sets and the time required to replay the redo logs.

 Performance and capacity

-Before you compare the performance of PolarDB for MySQL with that of ApsaraDB RDS for MySQL, take note of the following considerations to obtain accurate and reasonable performance comparison results:
+Before you compare the performance of ApsaraDB PolarDB MySQL-compatible edition with that of ApsaraDB RDS for MySQL, take note of the following considerations to obtain accurate and reasonable performance comparison results:

-- Use PolarDB for MySQL and ApsaraDB RDS for MySQL of the same specifications to compare performance.
+- Use ApsaraDB PolarDB MySQL-compatible edition and ApsaraDB RDS for MySQL of the same specifications to compare performance.

-- Use PolarDB for MySQL and ApsaraDB RDS for MySQL of the same version to compare performance.
+- Use ApsaraDB PolarDB MySQL-compatible edition and ApsaraDB RDS for MySQL of the same version to compare performance.

 - We recommend that you simulate the loads in actual online environments or use the sysbench benchmark suite to compare the performance.
 This makes the obtained performance data closer to that obtained in actual online scenarios.